- Organisation

 To encourage international research participation, funds are available for PhD students to cover travel, accommodation, and potential course or conference fees.
 Current minimum stay is 2 weeks.
 The faculty accepts applications on an ongoing basis, and you can apply using the form linked below.

-Application form, extra funds for a stay abroad for doctoral students in arts and humanities
+Application form, extra funds for a stay abroad for doctoral students in Arts and Humanities

 The form should be sent to: Carina Boman (DE & KV) or Linda Piltz (IFL, MB, SPR, SV).
 The application is processed by the vice-dean for doctoral education and a decision is made by the dean.